shreya6064/remove-background/README.md

 # remove-background
-A Blender addon that uses U^2 Nets to automatically remove backgrounds of images and generate alpha masks.
+A Blender addon that uses a U²-Net to automatically remove backgrounds of images and generate alpha masks.